RenqiChen/The_Crop/README.md

 This repository is licensed under the [Apache-2.0 License](LICENSE).

+Dataset and benchmark are licensed under the [CC BY NC 4.0 License](LICENSE).

 ## 📌 BibTeX & Citation

 If you find this code useful, please consider citing our work: